refugies-info/karfur/docs/README.md

 ## Font

-We use a non open source font that must not be stored in github.
-As long as we deploy from local we can store the font locally.
+We use a non open source font.
+The repo is private so that we can commit the font in the repo.